-Right-of-Use Subscription Assets and Subscription Liability (SBITAs)
+Right-to-Use Subscription Assets and Subscription Liability (SBITAs)

-Right-of-use (ROU) SBITA assets are initially measured at an amount equal to the initial measurement of the related SBITA liability plus any SBITA payments made prior to the subscription term, less SBITA incentives, and plus any ancillary charges necessary to place the SBITA into service.
+ROU SBITA assets are initially measured at an amount equal to the initial measurement of the related SBITA liability plus any SBITA payments made prior to the subscription term, less SBITA incentives, and plus any ancillary charges necessary to place the SBITA into service.
 The SBITA assets are amortized on a straight-line basis over the life of the related contract.
+These assets are included within capital assets, net, on the statement of net position.